Te Kete Ipurangi Navigation:

 Session 3

-Use the copy master to make a set of cards.
+Use the copymaster to make a set of cards.
 Now create baseboards with ten squares.
-Attach two flower cards to the first two square to form the beginning of a pattern.
+Attach two flower cards to the first two squares to form the beginning of a pattern:

 1. Students work in pairs.
 They each select a baseboard that has the outline of a pattern.